- Fall: April 15

 School of Economics and Finance restrict all level 5 and 6 modules to students with Economics and Finance majors only.
 A mathematics prerequisite (equivalent of A-level maths, including calculus) is required for level 4 ECN modules.

 School of English welcomes all students to Level 4 modules, but restrict all level 5 and 6 modules to students with English or Arts/Humanities majors only.
+Courses have limited availability.
+If you are planning to take courses in this school, please return your course preference form as soon as possible.

 The course catalog will indicate any other courses not open to study abroad students with "not open to associate students" in the course description.